Keyboard shortcuts

 This defines:

-• A web server (nginx) on port 80
+• A web server (Caddy) on ports 80 and 443 with automatic HTTPS

 • A PostgreSQL database with persistent storage